Psychedelics: From Light Effects to Intense Trips

 Look at LSD as a refined form of LSA.
 LSD is unprecedentedly more powerful.
 For comparison: from 0.02 milligrams LSD already has a hallucinogenic effect.
 You will need to take hundreds of Morning Glory seeds to get hallucinogenic effects from it.
 Hawaiian Baby Woodrose seeds contain more LSA, so you need less of them for a comparable effect.
 3 to 4 seeds will get the desired result.
 Morning Glory seeds are ideally suited for LSA micro dosing.

 Take Care with LSA Seeds

 Seeds that contain LSA drugs may also cause nausea, flatulence and sometimes vomiting.
 This can make the beginning of an LSA trip (very) unpleasant.
 However, this isn’t the fault of the LSA itself, but because of other substances in the Hawaiian Baby Woodrose and Morning Glory seeds.
-In the case of, these nasty effects won’t occur though.
+In the case of microdosing with these seeds, these nasty effects won’t occur though.

 Want to Know More?
 Read the Product Descriptions for our Psychedelics